-If your employer asks you stay longer than two weeks (or the time period in your contract) you can choose to do so, but you have no obligation to stay unless you have an employment contract that stipulates otherwise.
+If your employer asks you to stay longer than two weeks (or the time period in your contract) you can choose to do so, but you have no obligation to stay unless you have an employment contract that stipulates otherwise.

-Also, your employer does not have to accept your two weeks' notice (unless it's in your contract) and can end your employment immediately.
-This does happen, so be prepared to leave your job as soon as you give notice.
-Make sure that you have all the information you need from your work computer and any other information you want to take with you, ready to go.
+Your employer does not have to accept your two weeks' notice (unless it's in your contract) and can end your employment immediately.
+Therefore, be prepared to leave your job as soon as you give notice.
+Make sure that you have all the information you need from your work computer, and any other information you want to take with you, ready to go.

-Not sure how to tell your supervisor you are leaving?
-Here's what to say when you quit your job.
-Leaving a position can feel uncomfortable, but if you follow a few simple rules, the process should go smoothly:
+Leaving a position can feel uncomfortable, but if you follow a few simple rules, the process should go smoothly.

 - Tell your boss first: Start by providing your notice to your boss.
 It may be tempting to avoid a face-to-face conversation, but whenever possible, it's best to give notice in person.
 It's up to you how many details you want to share about why you're leaving.
 At the end of the conversation, it's appropriate to shake hands.
 Next, you will likely want to tell mentors, people you work with closely, and co-worker friends.
 At a certain point, your manager will tell your whole team.